pluginsGLPI/doc/source/oauthimap/index.rst

 To authenticate via Oauth on your mail receiver, you have to change the configuration of your mail receiver:

 - choose your Oauth IMAP application in the first dropdown of *Connection options*;
-- then choose an existing authorization in the *Login* dropdown of select *Create authorization for another user*.
+- then choose an existing authorization in the *Login* dropdown or select *Create authorization for another user*.

 .. image:: images/configure-receiver.png